ShalekLab/alexandria/docs/metadata.md

 The AMC spreadsheet can be used as a guide in writing an Alexandria metadata file but includes more information than is necessary for this process.

-See the below table for descriptions of columns in this spreadsheet that are useful in building this file: w
+See the below table for descriptions of columns in this spreadsheet that are useful in building this file:

 ```eval_rst
 +-------------------------+--------------------------------------------------------------------------------------------------------------------------+